 Who Uses Roof Plans

 Designers , home builders , remodelers , and architects use roof plans to ensure any roof they design is structurally sound.
 Roofing contractors and framers use roof plans to make sure they build a roof to the exact specifications.
+They also use roof plans whenever redesigning an existing roof.

 How to Draw a Roof Plan